 Community safety privacy notice

-- As a data controller, Wycombe District Council collects names, addresses, contact details (including phone numbers and email addresses), titles and aliases, dates of birth and photographs for the purposes of tackling crime and anti-social behaviour.
+- As a data controller, Buckinghamshire Council collects names, addresses, contact details (including phone numbers and email addresses), titles and aliases, dates of birth and photographs for the purposes of tackling crime and anti-social behaviour.

 - Such processing is necessary for compliance with a legal obligation to which we are subject and/or the performance of a task carried out in the public interest under various crime and disorder legislation.